mbernat/optimization/doc/architecture.md

 specifying their problem and the strategy hyperparameters and when driving the strategy towards the solution.

-Since the problems are stochastic in general, it seems like a streaming API (such as Pipes) would be a good fit.
+Since both the problems and the strategies are stochastic in general we need to handle effects, so it seems like a streaming API (such as Pipes) would be a good fit.
 Thus a strategy, once initialized with a problem and a set of hyperparameters, should be a producer of states converging to optimal values.

-(A note to self on terminology: strategy/method/solver/stepper are essentially just different facets of the same thing.
-Pick the best names for the types and functions.)
+(A note to self on terminology: strategy/method/solver/stepper are essentially just different facets of the same concept.
+Pick the best names for the relevant types and functions.)